Financial Aid FAQs

 The grant will be included in the financial aid package for all students who are eligible to receive Barnard Grant and will be credited to the fall and spring bill in addition to the Barnard Grant.

 The grant will be applied directly to all student accounts when the fall and spring bills are released.

 This grant is separate from your fall/spring job award and does not impact your job award or your eligibility to work on campus next year.

 All institutional financial aid at Barnard is awarded based solely on demonstrated financial need.
 Barnard does not offer any merit, athletic or talent based scholarships.

+For a comprehensive analysis of financial need, students must submit the required tax documents, FAFSA and CSS Profile(s).
 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
 Need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets, including home equity, as well as the number of siblings in college.

 No. If you think you will need financial aid to attend Barnard, you MUST apply at the same time you apply for admission to the College and meet the required due date.

 Students who are U.S. citizens or permanent residents who do not apply by the deadlines for their first year can apply for aid in subsequent years if they meet the published deadline for the next year.